 Wi-Fi and astronomy: we helped CSIRO and the Australian Government reveal the story of how Australian astronomer-engineers made wireless computing fast and reliable.
 Before our work there had been no public connection.

-The Prime Minister’s Prizes: we’ve helped the Australian Government grow the reputation and impact of the Prime Minister’s Prizes for Science since 2004.
-We usually get photo stories in most of the daily metropolitan newspapers and significant television and radio coverage, both commercial and ABC.
+The Prime Minister’s Prizes: we helped the Australian Government grow the reputation and impact of the Prime Minister’s Prizes for Science, providing publicity support from 2004 to 2018.
+We usually got photo stories in most of the daily metropolitan newspapers and significant television and radio coverage, both commercial and ABC.
 The 2015 Prizes alone generated over 250 media stories on TV, radio, online and in print.
 The official hashtag tracked more than 1,500 tweets on the night, from almost 600 contributors, and the conversation reached more than 1.3 million people.

 The Eureka Prizes: from 2013 to 2015 we created a collaborative program to boost the public profile of the Eureka Prize winners.
 The 2015 results included over 100 media stories, winners featured on the front pages of both The Age and the Sydney Morning Herald, and on ABC radio around the country.
 There were also over 50 online stories from stakeholders and sponsor organisations.

 Fresh Science: since 1998 we’ve helped over 450 early-career researchers find, and then share, their stories of discovery though Fresh Science.
 This national competition takes up-and-coming researchers with no media experience and turns them into spokespeople for science, giving them a taste of life in the limelight, with a day of media training and a public event in their home state.